nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In order to use services offered by Studio, one has to use Studio API, which in turn requires one to keep an eye on window handle to Studio (in Windows API, a window handle (just called handle) is a reference to something, such as a window, a file, connection routines and so on).
 This is important if one wishes to perform Studio commands from other programs (Studio uses messages to communicate with the outside program in question via user32.dll's SendMessage function).

-Starting from add-on 7.0, one of the activities the app module performs when started (besides announcing the version of Studio you are using) is to look for the handle to Studio's main window until it is found (this is done via a thread which calls user32.dll's FindWindowA (not FindWindowW) function every second), and once found, the app module caches this information for later use.
+Starting from add-on 7.0, one of the activities the app module performs when started (besides announcing the version of Studio you are using) is to look for the handle to Studio's main window until it is found (this is done via a thread which calls user32.dll's FindWindowW (FindWindowA until late 2018 as explained below) function every second), and once found, the app module caches this information for later use.
 A similar check is performed by SPL Controller command, as without this, SPL Controller is useless (as noted earlier).
 Because of the prominence of the Studio API and the window handle, one of the first things I do whenver new versions of Studio is released is to ask for the latest Studio API and modify the app module and/or global plugin accordingly.

+#### FindWindowA versus FindWindowW

+In the old days of Windows (1990's), programs were not ready to support Unicode when Windows itself did.
+To support programs that are not Unicode-aware, Microsoft defined two versions of a given Windows API function.
+For example, there were two versions of FindWindow function, the difference being the final character as follows:

+* A: ANSI version meant for legacy programs (e.g. FindWindowA).
+* W: Widechar (Unicode) character version (e.g. FindWindowW).

+In reality, programs call FindWindow function, and the appropriate "version" was chosen based on overall character representation macro as specified by the program.
+For example, if the program was unicode-aware, when FindWindow is called, Windows internally calls FindWindowW.

+Until 2018, Studio app module and other components of the add-on called FindWindowA due to the fact that, in Python 2, a string is a read-only array of ANSI characters.
+Python 3 (and if a string is prefixed with "u" in Python 2) uses immutable array of Unicode characters for strings.
+Internally, NVDA expects Unicode strings for the function that wraps FindWindow function (located in winUser module), thus mimicking Python 3 behavior.
+Studio add-on adopted FindWindowW behavior in late 2018, but the wrapper provided by NVDA is not used due to incorrect error checking behavior in NVDA (if window handle is 0 (NULL), success error is raised, which goes against specifications from Windows API).

 ## Life of the SPL app module